Table of Contents

 Using ShipBob’s dashboard, you gain real-time inventory visibility into inventory levels across all SKUs, key data, and fulfilment activities.
 This way, you can know exactly how much stock is available, which SKUs are running low, and where each item is located in your warehouse at any time.

 With this visibility, ShipBob equips you to control where and how your inventory moves.
-Optimise inventory allocation between multiple fulfilment centres with ShipBob’s ideal distribution tool, and assign lot numbers to specific products for easier lot tracking.
+Optimise inventory allocation between multiple fulfilment centers with ShipBob’s ideal distribution tool, and assign lot numbers to specific products for easier lot tracking.

 You can even control replenishment timing using ShipBob’s automatic reorder notifications, and set reorder points using demand and turnover data tracked on your dashboard.